-It was the infamous 6:30.
-Six minutes and thirty seconds.
+It was the infamous 6:30—six minutes and thirty seconds.
 In order to play baseball at my high school you had to run a mile in under six minutes and thirty seconds.
-Our head coach was an old-time skipper.
+Our head coach was an old-timer.
 He knew how to win and was well respected, and since he had set the 6:30 rule early in his career it had become something of an adage in our community.
-All winter long we would train for “the 6:30.”
+All winter long we would train for "The 6:30.”

 But I never really liked running, especially not around a track.
-The hard part for me was the four (seemingly meaningless) circles.
-At least in baseball there is a home and once you hit a base you don’t go back.
+The hard part for me was the four (seemingly meaningless) laps.
+At least in baseball there is home and once you hit a base you don’t go back.
 Not so on the track.
-It was one, then two, then—when is this going to end?
+It was one...then two...then...when is this going to end?
 I figured out that the best way to get it done was to imagine the destination.
 I had to envision crossing the finish line on lap four.
-And it was this picture—this goal—that fueled me forward.
-And it’s the same way in the Christian life.
+It was this picture—this goal—that pulled me forward.
+It’s the same way in the Christian life.

 The writer to the Hebrews has encouraged us to run the race of faith with endurance (Hebrews 12:1).
-And in verse 2 he tells us how: looking to Jesus.
+In verse 2 he tells us how: by looking to Jesus.
 We run the race of faith looking to Jesus, the pioneer and perfecter of our faith.
 But what does that mean?
 What does it mean for us to look to Jesus?

 What It Means to Look to Jesus

 Looking to Jesus means relying on him.
-The word translated “looking” has the idea of zeroing our gaze on something with confidence.
-The NIV captures it: “fixing our eyes.”
+The word translated “looking” has the idea of focusing our gaze on something with confidence.
+The NIV captures it as “fixing our eyes.”

-It is Jesus himself.
-Jesus is our goal.
-To look to him means to love him, to yearn to be with him, to see him as he his, to live in fellowship with him forever.
-One day we will see him, you know.
-We will see him with our eyes.
+What is our goal?
+It is Jesus Himself.
+He is our goal.
+To look to Him means to love Him, to yearn to be with Him, to see Him as He his, to live in fellowship with Him forever.
+One day we will see Him.
+We will see Him with our eyes.
 Think about that.
 We will see the Lord Jesus with our eyes.
-We will see him and hear him and touch him.
-And for that, we run.
+We will see Him and hear Him and touch Him.
+For that, we run.